Do Chinese models speak Chinese languages?: Discussion

-This could be a unique opportunity for Chinese organizations to expand their multilingual influence.
-Developers and researchers can tackle the lagging performance of minority languages by investing in the digitization and evaluation of the 100+ spoken languages in mainland China.
-In this way, China has a singular advantage in setting new standards and metrics for its minority languages.
+Third, our observations on homogenization echo the persistent tension between model work and data work in AI development \citep{Sambasivan2021Everyone}.
+While improvements in overall performance across languages might be the result of algorithmic improvement, relative differences between languages are more sensitive to decisions about data.
+This suggests opportunities for model developers with access to domain- or language-specific data to differentiate their models and contribute to the diversity of LLMs.
+For example, Chinese developers have access to Chinese local languages that are otherwise difficult to collect or process by others.
+Chinese developers and researchers therefore have a unique advantage in tackling the lagging performance of Chinese minority languages by investing in the digitization and evaluation of minority languages in mainland China.
+In this way, Chinese model developers also have a singular advantage in setting new standards and metrics for its minority languages.